trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/index.md

 You can set up Trisul to generate alerts based on network activity.

 These alerts can be

-- viewed on the alert bar on the top right (automatically within 1 minute)
+- Viewed on the alert bar on the top right (automatically within 1 minute)
-- analyzed from the alerts menu
+- Analyzed from the alerts menu
-- dispatched via SYSLOG, EMAIL, or SMS notification
+- Dispatched via SYSLOG, EMAIL, or SMS notification

 ![](image/alerts1.png)

+*Figure: Alerts and Notification Bar*

 import DocCardList from '@theme/DocCardList';

 <DocCardList />

-## Types of alerts
+## Types of Alerts

 Trisul can generate 5 different types of alerts.

-### Threshold Band Anomaly alerts
+### Threshold Band Anomaly Alerts

 **NEW**